postliminary/window-switcher/README.md

 Media Keys
 ==========

-[AutoHotkey] script to switch between windows of the same application.
+[AutoHotkey] script to switch between windows of the same application on the same monitor.

 Usage
 -----